Phantasm (film): Plot

-While having sex in Morningside Cemetery, Tommy is stabbed by a woman, who is actually the Tall Man, the Morningside mortician, in another form.
-At the funeral, Tommy's friends, Jody and Reggie, believe he committed suicide.
-Jody's 13-year-old brother Mike secretly observes the funeral and sees the Tall Man placing Tommy's heavy casket, seemingly with little or no effort, back into the hearse instead of completing the burial.
-Mike then goes to a fortune teller and tells her what he saw.
-She has him stick his hand in a box, and at first something seems to grab it, but then he removes it unharmed.
+While having sex with a woman in Morningside Cemetery, a young man named Tommy is stabbed to death by the woman, who is revealed to be the local mortician, in supernatural disguise as "The Lady in Lavender".
+At the funeral, Tommy's friends, Jody Pearson and Reggie, state they believe he died by suicide.
+Jody's 13-year-old brother Mike secretly observes the funeral and sees the mortician—dubbed "The Tall Man"—placing Tommy's heavy coffin, with seemingly little effort, back into the hearse instead of completing the burial.
+Mike visits a local fortune teller and tells her what he saw.
+She has him stick his hand in a box, and at first something seems to grab it, but then he removes it unharmed after being told to not be afraid.

 Later, Jody is seduced by the Lady in Lavender and taken to the cemetery to have sex.
 However, they are interrupted by Mike, who has been following Jody and has been driven out of his hiding place by a short, hooded figure.
-Mike tries to tell Jody about the hooded figure, but Jody dismisses the story.
-At the mausoleum, Mike is accosted by a caretaker but escapes.
-Mike then flees the Tall Man.
-As Mike slams a door to get away, the Tall Man's fingers get caught and then cut off, but continue to move, dripping yellow ichor.
+Mike tries to tell Jody about the hooded figure, but Jody dismisses him.
+Inside the mausoleum, Mike is chased by a flying silver sphere and accosted by a caretaker but escapes when the sphere kills the caretaker.
+Mike then flees the Tall Man and slams a door to get away; the Tall Man's fingers get caught and then cut off, but continue to move, dripping yellow ichor.
 Taking one of the fingers with him, Mike escapes the mausoleum.

 The still-moving finger is enough to convince Jody about Mike's stories.
 Before Jody can bring the finger to the sheriff, it transforms into a flying insect.
-Reggie, who witnesses the finger-turned-insect attack them, joins the brothers in their suspicions.
+Reggie, who witnesses the insect attack them, joins the brothers in their suspicions.
 Jody goes to the cemetery alone but is chased away by dwarves and a seemingly driverless hearse.
 He is rescued by Mike in Jody's Plymouth Barracuda.
 Running the hearse off the road, they discover that it was driven by one of the hooded figures, a re-animated and shrunken Tommy, whom they hide in Reggie's ice cream truck.